FedSecurity: Benchmarking Attacks and Defenses in Federated Learning and Federated LLMs: Conclusion

 \section{Conclusion}

-This paper presents \textsf{FedMLSecurity}, an integrated module within FedML~\cite{he2020fedml} designed to simulate potential adversarial attacks and corresponding defense strategies in FL. \textsf{FedMLSecurity} contains two principal components: \textsf{FedMLAttacker}, which simulates various attacks injected during the FL training process, and \textsf{FedMLDefender}, which facilitates defense strategies to mitigate the impacts of these attacks.
-While \textsf{FedMLSecurity} offers a robust foundation, we recognize its potential for further enhancement.
-Our plan for improvement includes the following aspects: 1) conducting more comprehensive experiments on LLMs to provide a more comprehensive understanding of vulnerabilities in LLMs; and 2) designing and implementing advanced defense mechanisms against potential adversaries in asynchronous FL scenarios. \textsf{FedMLSecurity} is open-sourced, and we welcome contributions from the research community to enrich the benchmark repository with novel attack and defense strategies to foster a diverse, comprehensive, and robust foundation for ongoing research in FL security.
+This paper presents FedSecurity, a benchmark for adversarial attacks and corresponding defense strategies in FL.
+FedSecurity contains two components: FedAttacker that simulates various attacks that can be injected during FL training, and FedDefender that facilitates defense strategies to mitigate the impacts of these attacks.
+The limitation of FedSecurity is that it does not support asynchronous FL and vertical FL yet.
+FedSecurity is open-sourced, and we welcome contributions from the research community to enrich the benchmark repository with novel attack and defense strategies to foster a diverse, comprehensive, and robust foundation for ongoing research in FL security.